The impact of cosmic filaments on starburst galaxies across cosmic times: Introduction

 The paper is structured as follows.
 In Sect.~\ref{sec:simba} we describe the simulated data extracted from the \simba~simulation and the resulting predictions.
 In Sect.~\ref{sec:sample}, we detail our method to build a robust selection of starburst galaxies in the \cosmos~field and test our predictions with observational data.
 Our results are then presented in Sect.~\ref{sec:obs}.
 We discuss these results in Sect.~\ref{sec:intp} and our conclusions are summarised in Sect.~\ref{sec:ccl}.
 Additional material is provided in the Appendices.
-Appendix~\ref{appA} presents examples of FIR SED fitting.
-Appendix~\ref{appB} quantifies the impact of photometric masks on cosmic web reconstructions.
-Appendix~\ref{appC} shows measurements based on the distance of galaxies to cosmic web nodes.
-Appendix~\ref{appD} presents validation tests with randomised FIR luminosities.
-Finally, Appendix~\ref{appE} provides additional information on the modulation of sSFR by the distance to cosmic filaments in \simba.
+Appendix~\ref{appA} gives details on the number of galaxies at different snapshots in \simba.
+Appendix~\ref{appB} presents examples of FIR SED fitting.
+Appendix~\ref{appC} quantifies the impact of photometric masks on cosmic web reconstructions.
+Appendix~\ref{appD} shows measurements based on the distance of galaxies to cosmic web nodes.
+Appendix~\ref{appE} presents validation tests with randomised FIR luminosities.
+Finally, Appendix~\ref{appF} provides additional information on the modulation of sSFR by the distance to cosmic filaments in \simba.

 We adopt a flat $\Lambda$CDM cosmology consistent with \textit{Planck} constraints \citep{Planck2016}, as implemented in \simba: $\Omega_{m}=0.3$, $\Omega_{\Lambda}=0.7$, $\Omega_{b}=0.048$, $H_{0}=68\,\rm km\,s^{-1}\,Mpc^{-1}$ (the \cosmostwo~and \cosmosweb~catalogues use $H_{0}=70\,\rm km\,s^{-1}\,Mpc^{-1}$), $\sigma_{8}=0.82$, and $n_{s}=0.97$.
 We refer to the logarithm in base ten as log.